Sump'n Else: Aftermath

 The final broadcast of Sump'n Else was on January 26, 1968.
-WFAA put the afternoon Dialing for Dollars program on in the afternoon and showed a movie after the game show.
-Ron Chapman joined the team of KVIL-FM and later was teamed up with Suzie Humphreys who also hosted a popular WFAA morning program.
-Chapman was at KVIL-FM from 1968-2000.
+WFAA put an afternoon Dialing for Dollars program on that slot, and showed a movie after the game show.
+Ron Chapman joined the team of KVIL-FM and later was teamed up with Suzie Humphreys, who also hosted a WFAA morning program.
+Chapman was at KVIL-FM from 1968 to 2000.
 In 2000 he joined sister station KLUV-FM which is an oldies station.
 (Ironically, Chapman's final home at KLUV 98.7 FM once was the sister FM station to his original home at KLIF-AM.
 It originally was licensed as KLIF-FM and simulcasted KLIF-AM programming from 1963 - 1966.
 In 1966 it was re-licensed as KNUS and operated separately from KLIF-AM.
 In the early 1980s, after a series of ownership changes, KNUS became KLUV and adopted a rock-oldies format.)
-Christopher Haze was a Drive-time DJ for KNUS and was seen on the Sump'n Else show as a co-host as well.
+Christopher Haze was a drive-time disc-jockey for KNUS and was seen on the Sump'n Else show as a co-host as well.
 Ron Chapman retired from full-time broadcasting in the summer of 2005, but continued to be featured as a television/radio pitchman for many years thereafter prior to his death in April 2021.
 Calleen Anderegg also worked briefly in the production team of KVIL-FM with Ron Chapman.
-Ralph Baker, Jr. still remained in the Dallas-Fort Worth broadcast market and continued to be heard as a commercial announcer on KLIF-AM and television commercials on WFAA and many of the other DFW television and radio stations.
+Ralph Baker, Jr. still remained in the Dallas-Fort Worth broadcast market and continued to be heard as a commercial announcer on KLIF-AM and television commercials on WFAA and many other television and radio stations from the Dallas-Fort Worth area.